-Within weeks of becoming Alberta’s first female premier in October 2011, Alison Redford realized that the tired old propaganda about jobs and Canada’s reputation as a safe and friendly supplier of oil weren’t helping in the battle over the future of tar sands oil in America.
+Within weeks of becoming Alberta’s first female premier in October 2011, Alison Redford realized that the tired old propaganda about jobs and Canada’s reputation as a safe and friendly supplier of oil wasn’t helping in the battle over the future of tar sands oil in America.

 “We heard very quickly that they don’t want to hear anymore the security argument or the jobs argument.
 We get that,” Redford told the Globe and Mail.
 “Really, this is about environmental stewardship and sustainable development of the oil sands.
 We were quite happy to talk about that, [but] that was a shift in the kinds of conversations that Alberta was having.”

 What Redford doesn’t seem to have understood is that it’s not about talking the talk, it’s about walking the walk.
 In a recent column in America’s biggest newspaper, USA Today, Redford tried to convince Americans that the proposed Keystone XL pipeline is part of Alberta’s “responsible oil sands development.”

 Riffing off President Obama’s comments in his recent State of the Union address to get serious about dealing with the climate change crisis, Redford raved about Alberta's “commitment to strong environmental policy and clean technology development,” even boasting that Alberta is “leading the way” in the global effort to reduce greenhouse gas (GHG) emissions.